If you need to clean a burnt-on mess on a glass cooktop, your cleaning job doesn’t have to be difficult!

 How to Clean a Burnt-On Mess on a Glass Cooktop

-And then I remembered my handy dandy Norwex SpiriSponge.
+And then I remembered my handy dandy non-scratch scrubby sponge with metallic threads.

-The SpiriSponge has saved the day in the past.
-It’s helped me effortlessly clean off ceiling fan blades that were grimy with caked-on grease.
-It’s removed all the grease and grime off my range hood.
+These metallic sponges have saved the day in the past.
+They’ve helped me effortlessly clean off ceiling fan blades that were grimy with caked-on grease.
+It’s removed all the grease and grime off my range hood without any scratches.

 So I wondered … could it possibly remove the burnt-on mess without scratching my glass cooktop?